jwharm/java-gi/README.md

 ### Automatic memory management

 Memory management of `GObject`s is automatically taken care of.
-The java-gi bindings will call `g_object_unref` when an object is not used anymore.
+The Java-GI bindings will call `g_object_unref` when an object is not used anymore.
 Floating references (`GInitiallyUnowned` for example) are automatically `ref_sink`ed after construction.

 Memory that is allocated when calling native functions (for string and array parameters) or when allocating a struct type, is released after use; either using `try-with-resources` statements or by a `Cleaner` during garbage collection.